cap-js/docs/get-started/learning-sources.md

 - and secure back-channel integration.

 The repository includes the “Poetry Slam Manager” application as a ready-to-run example.
 It also provides tutorials on how to build the application from scratch using an incremental development approach.
-Based on this sample application, you will find the bill of materials and a sizing example.
+Based on this sample application, you find the bill of materials and a sizing example.
 This addresses the question "Which BTP resources do I need to subscribe to and in what quantities?" and serves as a basis for cost calculation.